-But, we always have sidewalk chalk sitting out for some reason.
+But, we always have sidewalk chalk (affiliate link) sitting out for some reason.

 It wasn’t until the other day that I started drawing with it on the porch steps while we were enjoying a gorgeous day in the front yard, that the boys took some interest in it.
 George was all over it.
 Henry joined in and almost immediately asked to draw on the porch.

 And then it moved to the porch swing.

 They got so excited over coloring the porch swing!
 I couldn’t believe it.

 It was great to see them work on some fine motor skills after a summer of hardly doing anything of those type of activities (I guess I’ve been a little lazy with that!).

 They eventually moved back to the floor of the porch so they had a wide open space to draw and mark on.